Skip to content

 Fix: read the structured-error envelope’s choices[] and retry with one of the repo_uri values.
 The list is capped at 10; check total_matches to know if it was truncated.
 See error codes for the exact shape.

-If you must stay on native Windows:
+If you must stay on native Windows and a source build is forced:

 1. Install Visual Studio Build Tools with the “Desktop development with C++” workload.